Dave Goulson

 Dave Goulson FRSE FRES (born 30 July 1965) is Professor of Biology (Evolution, Behaviour and Environment) at the University of Sussex.
-Specializing in the ecology and conservation of insects, particularly bumblebees, Goulson is the author of several books, including Bumblebees: Their Behaviour and Ecology (2003), Silent Earth: Averting the Insect Apocalypses (2021), and more than 200 academic articles.
+Specializing in the ecology and conservation of insects, particularly bumblebees, Goulson is the author of several books, including Bumblebees: Their Behaviour and Ecology (2003), Silent Earth: Averting the Insect Apocalypse (2021), and more than 200 academic articles.
 In 2006 he founded the Bumblebee Conservation Trust, a charity that aims to reverse the decline in the bumblebee population.

 Early life and education

 Goulson's upbringing was in rural Shropshire.
 He attended Adams Grammar School from 1977 to 1982, then New College, Telford from 1982 to 1984.

 He studied biology at Brasenose College, Oxford, then completed a PhD in butterfly ecology at Oxford Brookes University under the supervision of Denis Owen.

 Goulson has said that when he was born in 1965, the British short-haired bumblebee was quite widespread, but he never managed to see one before they became extinct in the UK.
 In his book A Sting in the Tale (2013), he described a causal link between World War II and the decline of the bee as a result of intensive farming, pesticide use, and the resultant habitat loss, initially caused by a need to increase wartime food production.
 "The shorthaired bumblebee died out because its habitats were swept away," he wrote.
 "It wasn't all that fussy, it just needed enough flowers to feed on: no flowers equals no bees."